Special Education

 ECT 627.
 Collaborative Processes.
 3 Hours.

 This course provides a variety of collaborative options for supporting students with disabilities.
-These include collaborating with families, agencies, paraprofessionals as well as other professionals.
+These include collaborating with families, related service personnel, agencies, paraprofessionals and other professionals.

 ECT 628.
 Legal Issues and Trends.
 3 Hours.